Dev-Craig44/jsUnitTesting/README.md

 - call the mock function

 - Assert that the mock function is called

 - Assert that the result is 'ok'

+## Interaction Testing

+- Sometimes we need to test the interactions between different units or functions

+- Two reasons to use mocks:
+  1.)
+Sometimes we use them to just get values
+  2.)
+Sometimes we use them to test the interaction between units